Skip to content

 Nippled sea fan

+Nippled sea fans (Eunicella microthela) are related to soft corals.
 They look like small trees, but they are actually colonies of animals (polyps) living together in the shape of a fan.
 Each polyp has eight feathery tentacles.
+When the polyps come out to feed, they give the ‘branches’ a fuzzy appearance.
+They can be pale orange or cream in colour, and they can grow up to 15mm tall and their branches can be 2mm wide.

-Nippled sea fans may be seen in caves or on the sides of boulders, which are sheltered from strong currents.
+Nippled sea fans can be seen in caves or on the sides of boulders, which are sheltered from strong currents.
+They live in warm and cold water, from Lüderitz to Sodwana at depths of up to 360m.

 Lives in cold and warm water